Miandoab County: Ozan Waterfall

 This waterfall is located in Ozan village, 70 km away from Miandoab city.

 Historical Hill of Islam Tappeh

 The historical hill of Islam Tappeh, located in the village of Islam Tappeh with rock architecture, is an ancient monument dating back to the first thousand BC and the Urartus.

 Mountains of Jan Agha

 Jan Agha is a village in the Baruq District of Miandoab city in the West Azarbaijan province of Iran.
 Next to this village is mountains of Jan Agha and on top of this mountain, there are strong armored houses.
 These houses are made of large and small stones, the heaviest of which weighs about 22 tons.
 Next to these houses, ways have been built with the floors which are paved, and the sides of which, like the wall, are made of tall, thin stones that act as tables.
 Ajorloo Lake still passes through this village.

-Heidar baghi village
+Heidar Baghi village

-Haidar Baghi village is on Baroog district of Miandoab.
+Haidar Baghi village is in the former Baruq District, now Baruq County.